Dear Friend

 Welcome to the Peace is the Wey of Guildford Sangha.
 The Wey is the beautiful river that flows through Guildford.

 Our site is being updated with refreshed content and is a work in progress.
-You may find broken links and fragments of content during this process.
+You may find broken links and fragments of content and images during this process.

 Peace is the Wey is a friendly sangha* practicing in the Plum Village Buddhist tradition, initiated by Zen Master Thich Nhat Hanh, who is affectionately known as Thay (teacher in Vietnamese).